-If an employee qualifies for LTD while employed in a regular position and employment ends prior to the end of the LTD period, LTD payments will continue in accordance with the provisions of the LTD policy.
+If an employee qualifies for LTD while employed in a full-time and/or three-quarter position and employment ends prior to the end of the LTD period, LTD payments will continue in accordance with the provisions of the LTD policy.
 An individual who is employed at the beginning of the LTD waiting period but whose employment ends at any point during the LTD period or waiting period will not be eligible for any benefits as described above other than LTD.